 Knysna has a great selection of excellent places to stay, scattered around town.
 It caters for any taste, budget and need.
 It can be an area with beautiful views, a central location, near the waterfront, a scenic, quiet area, etc. We have picked the two 4 star examples below to calculate the minimum rate for the Knysna Forest and Coastal Walks.
 If you prefer more luxury or a different location the impact of alternative accommodation options will be quoted.

 Rates and dates

 The rate of our package depends on your accommodation preference.
 Choice of Standard or Superior accommodation.
-For the Standard option our rate is from R7 000 per person, sharing.
-It will be 4 star standard.
-The rate for the Superior package will be quoted on request.
+Rates will be quoted on request.
 A minimum of 2 people per group.
-The above rate applies for a group of up to four people.
+The rate will apply for a group of up to four people.
 Costs for single accommodation or extra nights or more than four people per group, available on request.
 For groups of more than 8 additional transport costs will apply.

 Overall rating is Moderate.
 You do not need to be ultra-fit but certainly able to walk between 12 and 20 km per day and be able to cope with undulating countryside and some hills.
 The route takes you along forest trails, sand, along field and tracks.
 See Walking grades for more details about Moderate rating.